SecureSECO/TrustSECO-Spider/README.md

 ### Unit tests

 The project also contains some of the unit tests too.
-These can be started from within the main `TrustSECO-Spider` folder using the `python -m pytest` command in the console.
+These can be started from within the main `TrustSECO-Spider` folder using the `python -m pytest` command in the console. **IMPORTANT: the tokens within the .env file must be removed before running the tests, as they will overwrite the test variables!!!**